Zamiell/isaac-faq/save-data-manager.md

 In the above example, we stuck the `myCounters` variable on a sub-object of `run`, meaning that the lifetime of the `myCounters` should be that of a run.
 When the player starts a new run, `myCounters` is automatically reset to the starting value (which we defined as 0).

-If we had instead put it on a `level` object, then it would be wiped at the beginning of a new floor.
-And if we had instead put it on a `room` object, then it would be wiped at the beginning of a new room.
+If we had instead put it on a `level` object, then it would be reset at the beginning of a new floor.
+And if we had instead put it on a `room` object, then it would be reset at the beginning of a new room.
 And if we had instead put it on a `persistent` object, then it would never be reset at all (but still saved to disk).

 <br>